Frequently Asked Questions

 How does GiveWell support itself?

-GiveWell’s operations are supported by donations from foundations and individual supporters who choose to support them.
+GiveWell is supported by donors who explicitly choose to direct funding to GiveWell’s operations (by giving to our unrestricted fund).
 We do not take a percentage of donations made to charities through GiveWell’s website, nor do we receive any fees from charities for being featured on our site.

 To avoid overly relying on a single source of support, we cap the amount of funding any individual or entity may provide to our operations at 20 percent.